trychlos/pwix-options/README.md

 Please note that `Options.configure()` method should be called in the same terms both in client and server sides.

 Remind too that Meteor packages are instanciated at application level.
 They are so only configurable once, or, in other words, only one instance has to be or can be configured.
 Addtionnal calls to `Options.configure()` will just override the previous one.
 You have been warned: **only the application should configure a package**.

-## What does it provide ?

-### `Options`

-The globally exported object.

-### Classes

-- `Options.Base`

-    The class to be derived by the consumer.

-    - `Base( [options<Object>] )`

-        The constructor.

-        It accepts an optional list of options as an argument.

-        If the caller expects the option values to change over the time, then it should also call the corresponding getters from inside an `autorun()` section.

-    - `base_gsBoolFn( name, value [, opts ] )`

-        Manage a boolean argument.

-        Accepts also as a value a function which returns a boolean argument.

-        `opts` is an optional option object with keys:

-        - `check`

-            An optional check function, called with the provided value, must return `true` or `false`

-        - `default`

-            An optional default value, or a function which returns the default value

-        Note that if the returned/computed value is not valid according to the `check()` function, then we return the default value, which may itself be undefined.
-If the caller has not provided any valid default value, he must so prepare to handle that.

-    - `base_gsBoolFn( name, value [, opts ] )`

-        Manage a boolean argument.

-        Accepts also as a value a function which returns a boolean argument.

-    - `base_gsFn( name, value [, opts ] )`

-        Manage a function argument.

-    - `base_gsIntegerFn( name, value [, opts ] )`

-        Manage an integer argument.

-        Accepts also as a value a function which returns an integer argument.

-    - `base_gsStringArrayFn( name, value [, opts ] )`

-        Manage a string or an array of strings.

-        Accepts also as a value a function which returns a string or an array of strings.

-    - `base_gsStringFn( name, value [, opts ] )`

-        Manage a string argument.

-        Accepts also as a value a function which returns a string argument.

-        Besides `check` and `default` keys, `opts` also accepts a `ref` argument which is expected to address an array of accepted values.

-    - `base_gsStringObjectFn( name, value [, opts ] )`

-        Manage a string or an object.

-        Accepts also as a value a function which returns a string or an object.

-        This is actually a method to handle internationalization where strings are provided not by their localized text value, but by an object `{ namespace, i18n }`.

-    - `base_options()`

-        Returns the list of defined options.

-        This may not be the full list of known options.
-We only return here the options which have been either got or set.

-    - `base_set( options<Object> )`

-        Set the new option values.

-### Methods

-- `Options.configure()`

-    The configuration method.

 ## NPM peer dependencies